Overcoming Obstacles: Rampaging Like a Warrior in Grand Rapids, MI

 I was once an avid runner but suffered a recurring injury about ten years back that reduced my training to the point where I ceased running altogether and took up yoga and spinning instead.
 Then within the past year I found a solution to my problem and began building my miles again.

 I started off running exclusively on the treadmill to lessen the impact that was at the root of my injury.
-I started wearing compression socks to stabilize my calf muscles and bought new shoes.
+I started wearing compression socks to stabilize my calf muscles, and I bought new shoes.
 I increased my miles gradually on the treadmill until I was running about 18 miles a week spread over 5 days, and then introduced one outdoor run a week to get my body acclimated to running on hard surfaces again.
 Once my weekly distance was up to 25 miles including at least 6 miles of outdoor running I was ready to try my first race in seven years, the Warrior Dash.

 My brother Curt has quietly become a strong runner in recent years.
-Setting out on early morning jogs with his dog by his side in the open fields behind his home he has gotten into the routine of running 7 miles four times a week, steadily building his pace until he now glides along at a sub 8-minute mile without hardly breaking a sweat.
+Setting out on early morning jogs with his dog by his side in the open fields behind his home he has gotten into the routine of running 7 miles four times a week, steadily building his pace until he now glides along at a sub 8-minute mile without breaking a sweat.
 When I thought of running the Warrior Dash, I thought of him.
 Together we headed north to Grand Rapids, Michigan to don the horns.

 The First Mile

 Furry horns are just one item in the goody bag offered to participants of the Warrior Dash.
-In addition you get a Warrior Dash T-shirt, a Warrior Dash pin, and upon completion a Warrior Dash medal which you can wear around your neck while drinking beer and dancing to one of the live bands that perform at the Warrior Dash finish line.
+In addition you get a Warrior Dash T-shirt, a Warrior Dash pin, and upon completion a Warrior Dash medal which you can wear around your neck while drinking beer and dancing to one of the live bands that perform at the finish line.

 Everyone one who participates is deemed a “warrior” by virtue of his or her participation.
 However, everyone who participates is not dashing.